-Whether it’s with big issues or simply trying to have a normal conversation, parents or any adult with a teen in their life feel like they can’t connect with this generation at all.
+Whether it’s with big issues or simply trying to have a normal conversation, parenting teens or any adult with a teen in their life feel like they can’t connect with this generation at all.
 However, how to talk with your teenager is something we can overcome and bear fruit from those communications that can be a blessing to many.

 The sad part is, people stop trying.
 Teenagers end up for the most part getting ignored and those voices who are “listening” may be voices that are negative and may lead them down the wrong path.
 Unfortunately, this leaves a whole generation desperate to be heard and willing to pay the price in order for that to happen.